 Did you know that by 1900 Ferris wheels were popular rides, and inspired the creation of many steam driven and wind up toys?
-The Ferris wheel you see here can be attached to a steam engine or even operated by hand!
+The Ferris wheel you see here can be attached to a steam engine, or even operated by hand!

 I spy with my little eye…a medical train car!
 Can you find it?

 Although maybe not the most exciting or glamorous, restrooms are super important to have at a carnival!
 Peek inside the door of this miniature restroom.
 Can you spot the miniature mirror above the sink inside?

 I spy with my little eye…animals!
 Can you find some?